 More recent studies have attempted to address the gap in research on SI.
 For instance, Praditsang, Hanafi, and Walters (2015) investigated the relationship among emotional intelligence, social intelligence, and learning behavior among first-year students at a university in southern Thailand.
 The findings revealed that father's education was negatively significant with learning behavior.
 Emotional intelligence was not significantly related with learning behavior.
 However, social intelligence was significantly related with learning behaviour, except for social cognition, self-presentation, influence, and concern.
 Zarafshan and Ardeshiri (2012) investigated the relationship between emotional intelligence, language learning strategies, and English proficiency among Iranian EFL university students.
-The results revealed that there was a negative relationship between emotional intelligence and English proficiency but a positive relationship was found between English proficiency and use of language learning strategies.
-Metacognitive and affective strategies tended to affect English proficiency more.
+The results revealed that there was a negative relationship between emotional intelligence and English proficiency but a positive relationship was found between English proficiency more.
 Social strategies were the least effective.
-Moreover, Bennett (2015) compared the social intelligence of distance undergraduates with the social intelligence of traditional undergraduates at different class ranks.
-The results showed no statistically significant difference in the level of social intelligence between distance and traditional undergraduates.
-There was a statistically significant difference in the level of social intelligence among undergraduate class ranks, and there was no significant difference between learning environments in social intelligence across levels of class rank.
+Moreover, Bennett (2015) compared the social intelligence of distance undergraduates with the social intelligence of traditional undergraduates.
+There was a statistically significant difference in the level of social intelligence between distance and traditional undergraduates.

+level of social intelligence among undergraduate class ranks, and there was no significant difference between learning environments in social intelligence across levels of class rank.